mangled/Poodle/scripts/README.md

-            -w, --wait N                     Wait N seconds between each fetch -e, --index                      Crawl AND index the content -q, --quiet                      Reduce log messages to informational only -h, --threads N                  Set number of crawler threads to use --yuk                            Horrible hack to fix poor CDATA termination, specific to a site - fix --help                           Show this message
+            -w, --wait N                     Wait N seconds between each fetch -e, --index                      Crawl AND index the content -q, --quiet                      Reduce log messages to informational only --local-cache                    Enable local caching of data (off by default) -h, --threads N                  Set number of crawler threads to use --yuk                            Horrible hack to fix poor CDATA termination, specific to a site - fix --help                           Show this message